hobei/advent_of_code_2021/day1_part1/Readme.md

 2. Compile using `day1$ g++ --std=c++11 day1.cpp -lpoplar -lpopops -lpoputil -o day1`
 3. Run `./day1`
 4. To run with profiling `POPLAR_ENGINE_OPTIONS='{"autoReport.all":"true"}' ./day1`

-## TODO

-1. Workout how to clone and rotate the orginal data rather than have to create a copy
-2. Workout how to add a `zero` constant and broadcast it to the desired size
-3. Workout how to replace the constant with data streamed into the IPU
-4. Workout how to read the data from the IPU rather than using a print program